Robert Gilman

-This definition was to become the standard definition on which the ecovillage movement was founded and is still considered by many to be the most authoritative.

-From astrophysics to global sustainability
+Early life and education

-Gilman's academic training is in astrophysics.
-He graduated from the University of California, Berkeley in 1967 with a bachelor's in astronomy.
+Gilman graduated from the University of California, Berkeley in 1967 with a bachelor's in astronomy.
 He received a Ph.D. in astrophysics from Princeton University in 1969.
 Gilman has taught and conducted research at the University of Minnesota, the Harvard Smithsonian Astrophysical Observatory and was a research associate at NASA's Institute for Space Studies.

+Career

-Another phase of Gilman's life began in the mid 1970s when he decided that "the stars could wait, but the planet couldn't."
-He turned his attention to the study of global sustainability, futures research and strategies for positive cultural change.
+In the mid 1970s, Gilman turned his attention to the study of global sustainability, futures research and strategies for positive cultural change.
 He and Diane designed and built their own solar home in 1975.
 In 1979, they founded the Context Institute, one of the earliest NGOs to focus on sustainability.

 In Context magazine

 The institute launched In Context: A Quarterly of Humane Sustainable Culture in 1983, with Gilman as editor.
-The journal won the Utne Reader Alternative Press Award for “Best Coverage of Emerging Issues” in 1991 and 1994.
+The journal won the Utne Reader Alternative Press Award for "Best Coverage of Emerging Issues" in 1991 and 1994.

 Global Action Plan and GEN

-In 1989–92 Gilman co-developed the **Global Action Plan Household EcoTeam Program**, an early behavior-change model that organized neighbors into teams to cut household waste, water, and energy use; the model was later adopted nationwide in the Netherlands and other countries.
+In 1989–92 Gilman co-developed the 'Global Action Plan Household EcoTeam Program', an early behavior-change model that organized neighbors into teams to cut household waste, water, and energy use; the model was later adopted nationwide in the Netherlands and other countries.

 Building on their Gaia Trust study, Robert and Diane helped convene the 1995 Ecovillages and Sustainable Communities conference at Findhorn, Scotland, which formally launched the Global Ecovillage Network.
 Gilman later spent three years living in Winslow Cohousing on Bainbridge Island, Washington, to test ecovillage principles firsthand.

-Recent initiatives

-Since 2016 Gilman has led Bright Future Now, an online six-week course and alumni network that trains change-makers in what he calls the transition from an “Empire Era” to a “Planetary Era.”
-He continues to speak internationally on regenerative design and cultural evolution, including at Pakhuis de Zwijger’s “Regenerative Design” forum in Amsterdam (2023) and in Vicki Robin’s 2020 *CoVida Conversations* interview series.
+Other work

+From 2004 to 2011, Gilman was a councilman for Langley, Washington.